Xilinx/Vitis_Libraries/utils/README.md

 export PLATFORM_REPO_PATHS=/opt/xilinx/platforms
 ```

-Setting the `PLATFORM_REPO_PATHS` to installation folder of platform files can enable makefiles in this library to use the `DEVICE` variable as a pattern.
+Setting the `PLATFORM_REPO_PATHS` to installation folder of platform files can enable makefiles in this library to use the `PLATFORM` variable as a pattern.
-Otherwise, full path to .xpfm file needs to be provided through the `DEVICE` variable.
+Otherwise, full path to .xpfm file needs to be provided through the `PLATFORM` variable.

 ### Running HLS cases